 I don’t see documents in the database.
 Where can I find them?

 The information published in the Offshore Leaks Database is a small portion of the data ICIJ received.
 The public database does not include emails, memos, corporate documents, tax filings and other files from the original leak.
 ICIJ has also withheld certain materials because of privacy concerns, including passport numbers, bank information, assets and financial transactions.

 You can find some documents linked to in the stories we have published on our website.

 What criteria did ICIJ use to select the data for the Offshore Leaks Database?

 The purpose of the Offshore Leaks Database is to make company ownership information transparent.
 Any data that did not serve this goal were removed.

 Postal addresses were kept because they provide an extra layer of accuracy to the database which includes many names that are the same.
 ICIJ wanted to ensure that people don’t get mixed up with others who share the same name.
 Addresses help verify identities.

 Have you changed or enhanced the data for display in the Offshore Leaks Database?

-No. Other than deleting obvious duplicate records, ICIJ has not altered the data.
+Other than deleting obvious duplicate records, ICIJ has not altered the data.
 The relationships and networks you will find in the Offshore Leaks Database are presented as they appear in the original databases ICIJ obtained.
 The only enhancement that ICIJ has made is a country identification filter used for searching purposes only.